 Polish Uszka with mushrooms (Small Dumplings)

-At my home we use mixture of white mushrooms, onions, and dried wild mushrooms like Boletus and Porcini.
-If the season is good, I use my own foraged mushrooms but on many occasions we purchase them as well.
-Wild mushrooms require soaking to rehydrate, this can be done in advance along with the filling.
+I use a mixture of white mushrooms, onions, and dried wild mushrooms like porcini or boletus.
+When the season allows, I even add foraged mushrooms, but good-quality dried mushrooms work just as well.
+They need soaking to rehydrate, which can be done in advance along with the filling.

 “As an Amazon Associate I earn from qualifying purchases.”